 Please note: All faculty, staff and students are required to complete this online course prior to attending their upcoming residency and on an annual basis thereafter.

-As the residency start date approaches, please watch your Walden email for a message with the subject line “Important Message Regarding Mandatory Title IX Online Training (Thinking About It)”.
+Approximately 2 weeks before the residency start date, please watch your Walden email for a message with the subject line “Important Message Regarding Mandatory Title IX Online Training (Thinking About It)”.
 This message contains your link to complete the required training course named “Thinking About It”.

 You can reserve your advising appointment time(s) beginning 9 days prior to the first day of your face-to-face residency (Exception: PhD Psychology students attending BAYR residencies).